trinitronx/ansible-tdd/README.md

  - [kitchen-ansible Test Kitchen Provisioner][4]

 If you are not familiar with [Test Kitchen][5], I suggest you view the quick [test-kitchen demo slideshow here][8].
+If you have more time, you might want to also check out Fletcher Nichol's full [DevOps Days Presentation here][9].

 Installing TDD Tools
 ====================